MetaP/MetaP/README.md

+# Use abstraction to minimize effort.

+> On the meta level one works with problem classes, not instances.\
+Any solution thus resolves a multitude of problems.

-# What I would like it to be
+## What I would like it to be

 *MetaP* is an attempt to share insights that have accumulated in my mind over a span of more than four decades of software development.
 I hope they can be useful to you.